 Most beginner preaching classes use the epistles as the foundational preaching genre.
 We can end up thinking that preaching epistles is easy.
 After all, a passage in an epistle will tend to fall into “chunks.”
 Voila!
 Sermon.
 Hang on, there is more to preaching epistles than that.
 Nine nudges, ten tips, well, how about 25 tips?
 That should keep us going for the week!

 1. Drill into the occasion – Why was the letter written?
-Remember that epistle writers weren’t just letter pen meander over papyrus for the sake of it.
+Remember that epistle writers weren’t just letting their pen meander over papyrus for the sake of it.
 They were prompted to communicate by some situation.
 Therefore a letter is a snapshot of a narrative.
 Be sure to read through the letter itself and look for all the clues in the text.

 2. Check other biblical background – With ten of Paul’s epistles, you also have the fertile territory of Acts to explore.
 What background is available by a close study of the relevant Acts material.
 Its good to know which journey each letter was written on, as well as what other letters were also written at that time.
 Fill in the background for your own benefit, and maybe also for the listeners.